awendland/blog/content/blog/2022-12-22-30-houseplants-in-a-nyc-apartment/index.md

 ### My plants keep dying, what am I doing wrong?

 You're probably over-watering them and they're getting root rot.
-This is problem >90% of the time.
-See my [maintenance tips](#maintenance-tips).
+See my [maintenance tips](#maintenance-tips) about overflow trays.

 ### Should I have plants?